Ukraine crisis: US says Russia moving troops closer | DW | 18.02.2022

 Washington says Moscow is moving more troops toward the Ukraine border and that an invasion is likely.
 German Foreign Minister Annalena Baerbock accused Russia of making Cold War demands.
 Follow DW for the latest.

-US President Joe Biden warned late Thursday more Russian troops moving toward the border with Ukraine, indicating an invasion could begin withing days.
+US President Joe Biden warned late Thursday more Russian troops moving toward the border with Ukraine, indicating an invasion could begin within days.

 The warning came after NATO allies voiced concern that Moscow was seeking a pretext for war, with some 150,000 Russian troops posted around the border with Ukraine.